Cumbria Cultural Fund

 Miss Burkett sought out artists whose talents she believed had been insufficiently celebrated, and, in the 12 biographies she wrote, explored Cumbria’s unsung artistic heritage.
 She exerted pressure on those in positions of patronage or influence with determination, but motivated always by her passionate, selfless belief in art.

-The fund received a £28,000 legacy gift from the sale of her estate, and is now worth more than £70,000.
+The fund received a £28,000 legacy gift from the sale of her estate.
 One person to benefit from the fund is Lewis Charlton, who received £1,000.

 In 2009, Lewis enrolled at The Royal Ballet School in London, where places are offered to only the most talented students.
 After five years at the school, Lewis, now 17 is studying drama, media, photography and film at the Arts Educational School in London.
 The funding has helped with tuition and maintenance fees at both schools.
 When Lewis returns home, he gives master classes to students at his local theatre and dance school, where he developed his talent for five years.